 The fact many law firms who specialise in compensation offer a ‘no win, no fee’ deal these days means that you are far better off getting legal representation for any compensation claim.
 They can give you an accurate picture of how much you might be entitled to, how long it might take, and your chances of success.
 They’ll also help you avoid the pitfalls outlined above.

 Harris Lieberman Solicitors has years of experience in pursuing compensation for victims of motor vehicle accidents and can smoothly guide you through the process.
-Contact us today on (02) 6051 5100.
+Contact our Albury & Wodonga personal injury lawyers today on (02) 6051 5100.